vimode/frontend-mentor-challenges/social-media-dashboard-with-theme-switcher/README.md

 ## Experience, Challenges and Learning

-The layout standard and had too many cards so too many repetitive lines of codes.
+The layout is standard and had too many cards so too many repetitive lines of codes.

 This was my first attempt at doing a theme switcher.
 So I was not prepared to name the classes and have the structure of the markup in such a way that least amount of changes will be required when the theme is switched.
 So it ended up being about 15-20lines of extra code to switch themes which isn't very bad.